Common Name: Virginia bluebells

 Easily grown in average, medium, well-drained soils in part shade to full shade.
 Prefers moist, rich soils.

-Virginia bluebells is a native Missouri wildflower that occurs statewide in moist, rich woods and river floodplains.
+Mertensia virginica, commonly called Virginia bluebells, is a native Missouri wildflower that occurs statewide in moist, rich woods and river floodplains.
 An erect, clump-forming perennial which grows 1-2' tall and features loose, terminal clusters of pendulous, trumpet-shaped, blue flowers (to 1" long) which bloom in early spring.
 Flower buds are pink and flowers emerge with a pinkish cast before turning blue.
 Smooth, oval, bluish green leaves (to 4" long).
 Foliage dies to the ground by mid-summer as the plant goes dormant.

 No serious insect or disease problems.